 Children and adults should be given a pneumococcal vaccine before spleen removal surgery.
 They also should receive folic acid supplements.
 Additional vaccines may be needed based on the person's history.

-This outcome is usually good with treatment.
+The outcome is usually good with treatment.
 After the spleen is removed, the life span of the red blood cell returns to normal.

 Complications may include: